Bell AH-1 SuperCobra: Iran

 During early 1984, an Iranian AH-1J Sea Cobra was shot down by an Iraqi Pilatus PC-7 during Operation Kheibar (Iranian pilots Reza Moghadam and Mohammad Yazdi were rescued).
 About half of the AH-1Js were lost during the conflict to combat, accidents, and simple wear and tear.
 Ali Akbar Shiroodi and Ahmad Keshvari were two distinguished Iranian Cobra pilots during Iran-Iraq War and are considered wartime heroes in Iran.
 During 1988, two Soviet MiG-23s shot down a pair of Iranian AH-1Js that had strayed into western Afghan airspace.

 Into the twenty-first century, Iranian AH-1Js remain in service with the Islamic Republic of Iran Army Aviation and have undergone indigenous upgrade programs.
+In 2010, Iran has unveiled its own AH-1J variants called Toufan I. In 2013, another improved variant called Toufan II was unveiled.

 By the 2020s, there was an increasing expectation that, amid a combination of factors such as accumulated fatigue, increasingly outdated capabilities, and a shortage of spare components, Iran will probably seek to replace its AH-1Js before too long, possibly with Russian-sourced Mi-24s.

+On 18 June 2025, during the Iran–Israel War, the Israel Defense Forces (IDF) stated that it destroyed eight AH-1s at a military airbase in Kermanshah.

 Taiwan

 During 1984, Taiwan announced its requirement for attack helicopters; it subsequently evaluated the MBB Bo 105 and MD 500 helicopters.
 The requirement resulted in an order for 42 AH-1W SuperCobras being placed during 1992.
 Deliveries of this batch ran from 1993 to 1997.
 During 1997, it was announced that an additional 21 AH-1Ws had been ordered.
 The Ministry of National Defense assigned the helicopters to the ROC Army Aviation Training Centre and a pair of Army Aviation attack helicopter brigades.
-During the 2010s, Taiwan began supplementing its SuperCobras with 30 newly-purchased AH-64Es.
+During the 2010s, Taiwan began supplementing its SuperCobras with 30 newly purchased AH-64Es.
 Into the 2020s, Taiwan continues to operate its SuperCobras; during January 2021, a NT$339.24 million (US$11.91 million) contract with the US was signed for the provision of technical support and spare parts the AH-1W fleet through to September 2027.